 At the Colorado Fibromyalgia Center, nutritional guidance is part of our treatment plan designed to reduce Fibromyalgia symptoms in our patients.
 All nutritional plans are goal-based, whether you are looking to increase energy, lose weight, reduce inflammation, or reduce fatigue – we are here to help you come up with a plan to reach your goals.

-One of the first things that Dr. Megan Moon, DC takes into consideration when doing the nutritional evaluation is the patients unique situation in regard to food.
+One of the first things that we take into consideration when referring our patients to a nutritionist is the patients unique situation in regard to food.
 Everybody individual is different when it comes to their ability to obtain and cook food.

 Depending on the individual’s situation, they will have different access to food.
 Telling someone that they have to follow a rigid cookie cutter diet does not help patients in any way.
-We find that the most successful approach for patients with a recommended nutritionist is find out about the individual’s current situation in terms of cooking, food buying, and financials, from there we can work with the individual to get them pointed in the right direction.
+We find that the most successful approach for patients with a recommended nutritionist is find out about the individual’s current situation in terms of cooking, food buying, and financials, from there they can work with the individual to get them pointed in the right direction.

 In some cases, patients are already eating extremely anti-inflammatory high quality food sources, other patients are not – and may not be in charge of their own access to foods.
 Some patients do not like to cook, while others enjoy cooking, but it triggers their pain symptoms.
-The pain symptoms that may be triggered by cooking often creates a love hate relationship around food and food preparation, which is a factor that we take into account when coming up with a realistic plan to help our patients reach their goals.
+The pain symptoms that may be triggered by cooking often creates a love hate relationship around food and food preparation, which is a factor that your nutritionist take into account when coming up with a realistic plan to help our patients reach their goals.